J&J Medical Connect

 Abbreviations: bDMARD, biologic disease-modifying antirheumatic drug; CI, confidence interval; KM, Kaplan-Meier; SC, subcutaneous; TNFi, tumor necrosis factor inhibitor.

-aPropensity score weighting based on the standardized mortality ratio weighting approach was used to adjust for differences in baseline characteristics between the TREMFYA and SC TNFi groups.
+aPropensity score weighting based on the standardized mortality ratio weighting approach was used to adjust for differences in baseline characteristics between the SC TREMFYA and SC TNFi groups.
 Weights were estimated using a multivariable logistic regression model.
 Baseline covariates included all demographic and clinical characteristics with the exception of baseline use of bDMARDs, which was included in the adjusted Cox proportional hazard models.

-bCox proportional hazard models were used to compare the risk of discontinuation between the weighted TREMFYA and SC TNFi groups.
+bCox proportional hazard models were used to compare the risk of discontinuation between the weighted SC TREMFYA and SC TNFi groups.
 Models were adjusted for baseline use of bDMARDs.

 cDenotes statistical significance based on a threshold of P<0.05.